 - Cleaning Items

 The right tools make the job go much easier and faster.
-Be sure that the paint is properly mixed and ready to go.

 4- Apply at Least Two Coats of Paint